luizrfc/wizValidation/README.md

 ##Validators
-There are currently 14 validators available with more in the works:
+There are currently 14 validators available:

 - integer
 - decimal